Fans must wear masks at Shocker games

-“Yeah, I will go to the games,” said lifelong WSU basketball fan and local attorney, Charles O’Hara.
+“Yeah, I will go to the games,” said Charles O’Hara, lifelong WSU basketball fan and local attorney.
 “My initial thought is, I guess it would be better than not being allowed to go to the games.
 And I think most people would agree with that.”

 O’Hara says it’s not going to be the same while cheering.
 The mask will make things different.